tzekid/consist-contest/memes.md

 Effective searches can be created by following some basic steps, by building search commands progressively and iteratively, always making sure that you get the results you expect and understanding what each command does.

-There are a couple of resources to go through if you don't know how a command works, like the Splunk [docs](https://docs.splunk.com/Documentation) or [answers](https://answers.splunk.com/index.html) or [StackOverflow](https://stackoverflow.com/questions/tagged/splunk).
+There are a couple of resources to go through if you don't know how a command works, like the Splunk [(sp)lexicon](https://docs.splunk.com/Splexicon) or [docs](https://docs.splunk.com/Documentation) or [answers](https://answers.splunk.com/index.html) or look it up on [StackOverflow](https://stackoverflow.com/questions/tagged/splunk).
 Review the examples given and experiment with the command until you are confident in using it yourself.

 Here are the basic steps to building a SPL search string: